SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ## How can I check if I have an acceptable magnetic environment?

-You can check by downloading any magnetometer app that show what your magnetic field strength is in uT and by walking around your playspace.
-You may want to check at varying heights, such as at chest level, waist level, and ankle level.
+You can check by downloading any magnetometer app that shows what your magnetic field strength is in uT and by walking around your play space.
+You may want to check at varying heights, such as chest level, waist level, and ankle level.
 An option available on both iOS and Android is the app, Physics Toolbox Magnetometer.
-If you do use Physics Toolbox Magnetometer, you only need to pay attention to the total, not the X, Y, or Z components.
+If you do use the Physics Toolbox Magnetometer, you only need to pay attention to the total, not the X, Y, or Z components.
 Most phones have a magnetometer, but if yours does not, then there is no way to be exactly sure of your magnetic environment, but you can make some educated assumptions.

 ## My app show around X uT is that okay?